|

 social goals B&E students?
 Make

 your opinions known.
-The time of the meeting was chosen to make it easier for 5101 students
+The time of the meeting was chosen to make it easier

-For those who want to be part of things but can’t make the meeting,
+for 5101 students to attend.
+Don’t forget your lunch.
+For those who want to be part of things but

-contact Brian Milani. |
+can’t make the meeting, contact Brian Milani. |

-David Korten Speaks at York
+Speaks at York FES October

-Korten is coming to York Tuesday October 3 as part of a promotional tour for
+author and activist David C. Korten is coming to York Tuesday October 3 as part

-his acclaimed new book The Great Turning: From empire to earth
+of a promotional tour for his acclaimed new book The Great Turning: From empire

-community.
-Korten, who will
+to earth community.
+Korten,

-critique of global corporations (When
+for his critique of global corporations (When

 Corporations Rule the World and the documentary The Corporation),